 - You really only need to keep one type of file… not the TTF and OTF if a font has both.
 Without delving into the differences, I always just opt for the OTF because it makes more sense for me as a designer.

-So, this tip definitely works on a Mac, but I’m not sure about PC.
+So, this font management tip definitely works on a Mac, but I’m not sure about PC.
 (Chime in below if it does and I’ll add your comment here.)
-I’d assume there’s some sort of feature that’s similar.
+I assume there’s a similar PC feature.
 Collections are just as they sound… a collection of fonts that you make.
 You can create any sort of collection you want!
-Script fonts, chunky fonts, fonts that are just for your brand, etc. It’s super easy and quick!
-Here’s how I create collections:
+Script fonts, chunky fonts, fonts that are just for your brand, etc. Here’s how I create collections:

 - Open Font Book

 - On the left column, you’ll see “Collection” towards the bottom.
 You can see what collections your Mac already has.
 Delete and/or add to any if you want.
 Mine somehow made random ones and they were kinda weird, so I just deleted and started from scratch.

 - To add a New Collection, click the + (plus sign)

 - Scroll through your fonts and drag them over to that collection you made.
 Fonts can belong to more than one collection, so don’t worry that dragging will move it permanently to another locati

 The beauty of a collection shows itself within your programs.

 Y’all.
 They just pop up.
 It saves so much time.